P. C. Sreeram

-P. C. Sreeram (born 26 January 1956) is an Indian cinematographer and film director who works in Indian films.
+P. C. Sreeram ISC (born 26 January 1956) is an Indian cinematographer and film director who works in Indian films.
 He is also the president of Qube Cinemas, a digital cinema technology company.
 He is an alumnus of the Madras Film Institute.
 Apart from his work as a cinematographer, Sreeram was much appreciated for his directorial venture Kuruthipunal.
 The film was internationally acclaimed and was submitted by India as its official entry to the Oscars in 1996.
 Sreeram is known for his association with Bharathan, Mani Ratnam, R Balki, Vikram Kumar, and received critical acclaim for his work in films such as Thevar Magan, Mouna Ragam, Nayakan, Cheeni Kum, Agni Natchathiram, Paa, Geethanjali, Alai Payuthey, I, Pad Man, O Kadhal Kanmani, Thiruda Thiruda, Ishq, and Remo.
 He has worked as a cinematographer in over 30 films spanning across Tamil, Telugu, Malayalam, Kannada and Hindi language, besides directing three films and a few TV commercials in Chennai and Mumbai.
 He is also one of the founding members of Indian Society of Cinematographers (ISC).

 Early life and family

 Sreeram was born on 26 January 1956 in Madras (now Chennai).
 Sreeram's aspiration towards films grew much during his childhood days.
 He was educated at the Vidya Mandir Senior Secondary School, Mylapore, Chennai.
 As a student he was not interested in studies.
 He had a passion for photography and after many years of struggle he joined the Madras Film Institute to pursue a course in cinematography.
 The "Samco" group, which included Kamal Haasan, C. Rudhraiya, Santhana Bharathi, Radharavi, R. C. Sakthi, Mani Ratnam, and a few others, used to meet at a hotel in Chennai and share their knowledge of cinema and future ambitions of making a perfect film.

 His niece Preetha Jayaraman, a cinematographer in the Tamil film industry, was inspired to her calling largely by her uncle's work in the field.
-Sreeram's daughter died in 2012, aged 23, after falling from the terrace of a friend's house.
+Sreeram's daughter died in November 2010, aged 23, after falling from the terrace of a friend's house.